-SacRT plans to improve its light rail service to Folsom along the “Gold Line” (Highway 50 corridor).
+SacRT is moving forward with plans to improve its light rail service to Folsom along the “Gold Line” (Highway 50 corridor).
 The improvements would allow light rail trains to operate every 15 minutes, between the Sunrise Station and end of the line at the Historic Folsom Station, rather than the existing 30 minutes.
 The 15-minute service is currently impeded because only a single track serves between the Hazel Station and the Historic Folsom Station.
-As a result, eastbound light rail trains traveling from downtown Sacramento to historic Folsom, and westbound trains traveling from historic Folsom to downtown Sacramento must use the same track.
+As a result, eastbound light rail trains traveling from downtown Sacramento to Historic Folsom, and westbound trains traveling from historic Folsom to downtown Sacramento must use the same track.

 Installing a second track, or a “passing track,” provides SacRT with the opportunity to modernize its light rail system and increase service and reliability to Folsom – the second track will enable light rail trains to operate eastbound and westbound between the Sunrise and Historic Folsom stations with little or no delay.
 In addition, the Glenn/Robert G Holderness and Hazel stations will be re-constructed with lower-floor platforms to accommodate SacRT’s new low-floor vehicle fleet.

 SacRT was awarded $150 million in funding to modernize the light rail fleet, including the purchase of 20 new low-floor light rail trains, low-floor stations, and double-tracking to Folsom to provide 15 minute service that will provide better accessibility for passengers with disabilities, bicycles, and strollers, and help reduce traffic congestion on the busy Highway 50 corridor.
 In addition, it will save SacRT money in high maintenance and repair costs that are associated with keeping light rail cars in service past their 30-year useful life.